agera-sdk/previous-version-2/README.md

 The `rialight::prelude` crate can be used to include commonly used things in scope.
 It includes:

+- Map and Set Collections that use a hash algorithm (same from the standard library, `std::collections`)
 - Collection Literals
 - Regular expressions
 - Bitwise Flags
 - Lazily Evaluated Statics
 - JSON Serialization

+All of these are described in the utilities API.

 ## Comparison to Other Technologies